mervynzwkoh/snakemake/README.md

 5. Toggle to the snakemake directory in miniforge interface
 6. Enter the following command to run the pipeline
-   - "snakemake res/7seqTrack.done --cores 4 --sdm conda --configfile config/config.yaml --config src={path of directory containing all fasta/vcf/msa files}"
+   - `snakemake res/7seqTrack.done --cores 4 --sdm conda --configfile config/config.yaml --config src={path of directory containing all fasta/vcf/msa files}`
    - path name should contain backslashes "/" instead of forward slash "\"
    - the directory should include (ensure files and directories are renamed accordingly):
      - msa.fasta